tamasviktorkrizsan/web-muanyag-nagyker-frontend/README.md

-# AWebMuanyagNagykerFrontend
+# Matejka-Muanyag-Nagyker-Frontend

+This repository contains the Frontend code of the Matejka Műanyagárú Nagykereskedés Website.
+The backend stored in a separate repository.

+## Project Features

+- Contact form with frontend validation
+- responsive
+- Search

+## Stack

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.9.
+- This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.9.
+- Bootstrap

 ## Development server